 The venerable Wawona Hotel, built in the 1870's, has 104 rooms.
 50 have private baths, and 54 have shared baths; most of the rooms open onto public verandas (they're not called walkways if they're wide enough to accomodate adirondack chairs).
 The hotel stands across the road from the Wawona Meadow golf course.
 There's a dining room in the main building and a tennis court nearby.
 Rooms range from $80 to $250 per night.

-The Redwoods at Yosemite is a collection of privately owned vacation houses available for short-term rentals through a central agency.
+The Redwoods in Yosemite is a collection of privately owned vacation houses available for short-term rentals through a central agency.
 They're all in the Wawona area, near the Merced River, Wawona Meadow, and the Wawona Hotel.
-Since the homes are all privately owned, size, decor, and renter happiness can vary widely.
-Yosemite West, on the park border roughly halfway between Yosemite Valley and the Wawona area, is another enclave of private homes with vacation rentals available.
+Since the homes are all privately owned, size, decor, and renter happiness will vary.
+Yosemite West, just south of the Glacier Point Road's western endpoint, is another enclave of private homes with vacation rentals available.

 The White Wolf Lodge, near Lukens Lake, has four traditional cabins with private baths and 24 tent cabins that share baths.
 The wooden cabins have electricity, propane heat, and maid service, and cost $105/night.
 The tent cabins lack these amenities but do have wood stoves; they cost $73/night.
 All cabins sleep up to four people.
 There's also a small restaurant here.